keyforgerules/keyforgerules.github.io/README.md

 during a fight destroys the damaged creature.
 This occurs when the damage is successfully applied to the opposing creature.

-Poison has no effect if all of the damage is absorbed by armor or prevented by another ability—poison only resolves when one or more damage is successfully dealt.
+Poison has no effect if all of the damage is prevented by armor or prevented by another ability—poison only resolves when one or more damage is successfully dealt.